 Tom Brown shared concerns regarding the businesses use of 5100 West as egress and ingress with no gate and a culvert, lack of proper fire protection, lack of compliance of previous requirements, painting being done outside not within building, drainage ditch filled so flow has changed.

-James Moore, Kanarraville Water board, shared concern that the business owners don’t have sufficient water for fire suppression since they are supposed to only use the business’s own well water.
+James Moore, Hamilton Fort/Rainbow Ranchos Water board, shared concern that the business owners don’t have sufficient water for fire suppression since they are supposed to only use the business’s own well water.

 Nancy Brown stated the applicant was supposed to add gravel to improve the Old Hwy 91 entrance and to reduce dust, but only a small amount was added.
 She’d like the field fence repaired that is falling down to increase privacy.